Kaedenn/vis/README.md

 position of the schedule to `frame_number` after `when` milliseconds have passed.
 See `Vis.frames2msec` and `Vis.msec2frames` to convert between frames and milliseconds.

+`function Vis.audiosync(Vis.flist, when, frame_count)`: At the specific frame, stop processing visual effects, mute the audio, pause the audio, delay for the specified number of frames, then unmute and restart the audio track at the beginning (0ms).
+This is needed when the audio track does not start playing immediately and ensures both the audio and visual effects have enough time to synchronize.

+`function Vis.delay(Vis.flist, when, frame_count)`: Delays the visual effects for the specified number of frames, while allowing the audio to continue.
+Use this if the audio takes longer to load or has "dead time" before the song begins.

 `function Vis.bgcolor(Vis.script, r, g, b)`: Sets the background color to the values given.
 Each value is between 0 and 1.